4DNucleome/PartSeg/tutorials/Interface-overview/interface-overview.rst

     If image contains time data, then similar slider will be visible on left part of image.

-In `Mask Segmentation GUI`_ elements 5, 6 and 7 are place above
-Algorithm Parameters part.
+In `Mask Segmentation GUI`_ elements 5 and 6 are place above Algorithm Parameters part.

 .. image::  images/range_control.png